 NM Curriculum NM Classroom Visits NM Field Trips NM Water NM Artists NM Nature Centers NM Films

-School gardens support student inquiry and connection to the natural world, and gardens engage students in the process of formulating questions.
-Plus, the use of science curriculum that incorporates school gardens has been demonstrated to result in higher achievement for students than those who are taught science through traditional classroom methods.
+School and community gardens support inquiry and connection to the natural world, and gardens engage students in the process of formulating questions.
+Plus, the use of science curriculum that incorporates gardens has been demonstrated to result in higher achievement for students than those who are taught science through traditional classroom methods.

 Albuquerque Area

-Center for Social Sustainable Systems: School Gardens Project
+Center for Social Sustainable Systems: Ciclos de la Tierra

 Desert Oasis Teaching Garden